SophieProjects/croquetcoco/README.md

 - 👋 Hi, I’m @croquetcoco
-- 👀 I’m interested in html widgets for my personal projects
-- 🌱 I’m currently learning c++ and html

 <!---
 croquetcoco/croquetcoco is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.